 - Roast Cashew: Using the same pan, add 1 tbsp sesame oil and toast the sesame seeds for just a minute or 2 allowing it to just brown a little.
 Add this to the cashew bowl and set aside

-- Prep the pineapple: To the same pan, add another tbsp of sesame oil and add the pineapple and bell pepper.
+- Prep the pineapple: To the same pan, add another tbsp of sesame oil and add garlic and cook for about 30 seconds, then add pineapple and bell pepper.
 Cook stirring constantly until the liquid has evaporated for about 3-4 minutes.
-Then add the broccoli , green onion and garlic.
+Then add the broccoli and green onion.
 Cook until fragrant while stirring constantly, about 30 seconds.

 - Add rice: Add rice to the heated pan and Cook until the rice is hot stirring occasionally about 3-4 minutes.